 1. OBJECTIVEEveryone’s objective is to get the job they are submitting their resume for.
 No one ever gets a call for an interview because of a fabulously written objective.
 In fact, more times than not, the “objective” section could result in your resume getting tossed if you don’t revise it for every single submission.
 Instead, replace it with an eye-catching Summary of Key Qualifications that focuses on why you would be a great fit for the position.
 Consider using a few bullet points to make it easy for the potential employer to immediately make the decision to read the rest of your resume.

-Unless you know for certain that the organization you are applying to supports, or better yet, is one of the same civic/charitable organizations that you are a member of, you should leave it off your resume.
+2. CIVIC/CHARITABLE ORGANIZATIONSUnless you know for certain that the organization you are applying to supports, or better yet, is one of the same civic/charitable organizations that you are a member of, you should leave it off your resume.
 What you do in your non-work hours should not be a part of your paralegal resume because it is taking a chance that the person reading your resume doesn’t agree with that civic organization’s philosophy.
 Following the “valuable white space” rule means that you can use this space to further make the point that you are the best candidate for the position.

-Even though putting this on your resume only takes up one line of space, it’s one unnecessary line.
+3. REFERENCES AVAILABLE UPON REQUESTEven though putting this on your resume only takes up one line of space, it’s one unnecessary line.
 Potential employers will be doing a reference check when there is a job offer.
 And everyone knows, if you’re not willing to give them the names and phone numbers for your references, then you probably won’t get the job.
 Also, there is usually a place on the employment application to list your references.
 Again, more valuable white space for an extra bullet point showing your other skills.

-Unless you have served in a leadership role of a professional organization, you should probably leave it off your resume if you need the white space.
+4. PROFESSIONAL ORGANIZATIONSUnless you have served in a leadership role of a professional organization, you should probably leave it off your resume if you need the white space.
 An employer isn’t going to call you for an interview as a result of you being a dues-paying member of a bunch of organizations.
 If you are a member, become active in a leadership role in your professional organization and then list it on your paralegal resume.
 If you are revising your paralegal resume to land a paralegal job, you might also consider alternative paralegal career options, like we wrote about in a previous blog article.
 The Paralegal Job Search Boot Camp is an on-demand course that will get you a resume that get’s noticed by hiring managers.